-As discussed at various LMKII Corporation Meetings, the conduct of some coaches, players, officials and spectators has become increasingly unruly.
-Too many instances occurred at all levels of play from PeeWee/Rookie to Teenage at various leagues throughout the regular season and weekend tournaments.
-It is the resolve of the LMK Board of Directors that there be a ZERO TOLERANCE policy regarding this type of behavior and as such, any coach, player, official and/or spectator exhibiting this behavior during the State Tournament will be subject to immediate ejection from the game, premises and/or tournament in its entirety.
+Once again, it is the resolve of the LMK Board of Directors that there be a ZERO TOLERANCE policy regarding unruly, disruptive and/or unsportsmanlike behavior and as such, any coach, player, official and/or spectator exhibiting this behavior during the State Tournament will be subject to immediate ejection from the game, premises and/or tournament in its entirety.

-This notice, being provided to LMK, District and League leadership will serve as the initial warning and no further warning may be provided.
+This notice, being provided to LMK, District and League leadership, will serve as the initial warning and no further warning may be provided.